Students

 - Social Sciences

-HWPEP students major in Faith, Leadership, and Service, a course of study that combines religion, ministry, leadership and social sciences.
-The major is designed to engender personal transformation and equip graduates to be of service to others in whatever communities of which they will be a part — including the prison community.
+HWPEP students major in Faith, Leadership, and Service, a course of study combining religion, the humanities and social sciences.
+The major is designed to bring about personal transformation and to equip graduates with a vision of and skills for leadership and service that can be put to use in their community — whether inside or outside of prison.

 Formation